AurelieLevy/TWEB_Labo1/README.md

 * There is something else that you have done and that you think deserves a bonus.

 	We have added some features: an icon, a redimensionnable windows, etc.
+	To avoid any problems using a personal token for the connexion, we create environment variables to replace it.
 	TODO!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## How to run locally